STATEMENT OF PRINCIPLES AND PRACTICES

 Alliance Ciné (Paris, France)

-Amnesty International Film Festival (Amsterdam, The Netherlands)
+Amnesty International Film Festival (Amsterdam) (now Movies that Matter in The Hague, NL)

 Amnesty International Film Festival (Belgium)